Gallbladder radionuclide scan is a test that uses radioactive material to check gallbladder function. It is also used to look for bile duct blockage.

 This test is very good for detecting a sudden infection of the gallbladder or blockage of a bile duct.
 It is also helpful in determining whether there is rejection of a transplanted liver.

-The test can also be used to detect long-term gallbladder problems and to see how well the gallbladder squeezes (contracts).
+The test can also be used to detect long-term gallbladder problems.

 There is a small risk to pregnant or nursing mothers.
 Unless it is absolutely necessary, the scan will be delayed until you are no longer pregnant or nursing.